-We rated Open Path Collective 4 out of 5 stars.
-Along with access to affordable in-person and online therapy, a one-time $65 membership fee includes wellness courses and exclusive discounts on partnered services.
-With membership, the cost of therapy ranges from $30–$70, available exclusively through private pay.
+Open Path Collective offers some of the lowest-cost rates for individual, family, and couples therapy available today.
+Along with access to affordable in-person and online therapy, a one-time $65 membership fee includes access to wellness courses and exclusive discounts on partnered services.
+With membership, the cost of therapy ranges from $30–$70, available exclusively through cash pay.

 Cost: $65 one-time fee; $30–$70 per session